Jeseník nad Odrou: Geography

-Jeseník nad Odrou is located on the right bank of the Oder River.
-Most of the municipality lies in the Moravian Gate, the southeastern part with the village of Hůrka lies in the Moravian-Silesian Foothills.
-There are several ponds in the municipality.
+Jeseník nad Odrou is located about 7 km west of Nový Jičín and 33 km southwest of Ostrava.
+Most of the municipal territory lies in the Moravian Gate, only the southeastern part with the village of Hůrka lies in the Moravian-Silesian Foothills.
+The highest point is the hill Hůrka at 380 m above sea level.
+The municipality is situated on the right bank of the Oder River.
+The Luha Stream flows through the municipality and then joins the Oder.
+There are several fishponds in the municipality.
+The northern part of the municipality lies within the Poodří Protected Landscape Area.

 History

 The first written mention of the villages of Jeseník nad Odrou and Hůrka comes from 1383.
 The first mention of Polouvsí is from 1412 and of Blahutovice from 1499.
 Hrabětice was founded between 1772 and 1776.

-During March 1938 four of the five villages that now form the municipality were occupied and annexed by Nazi Germany, becoming an integral part of the Third Reich.
+During March 1938, four of the five villages that now form the municipality were occupied and annexed by Nazi Germany.
 The rest of Czech lands were occupied the year after, forming the Protectorate of Bohemia and Moravia in 1939.
 This protectorate included also the last part of the municipality, the Hůrka village.
 Jewish population of the municipality fled or was killed during the Holocaust, while the German population was expelled after World War II.

 Jeseník nad Odrou and Hrabětice were merged into one municipality in 1957.
 Polouvsí was joined in 1975 and Blahutovice with Hůrka in 1976.

 On the night of 24–25 June 2009, the village was hit by a sudden flood caused by a consecutive series of violent cloudbursts.
 Three people were killed and it caused extensive damage.
 Jeseník nad Odrou was the area in the Czech Republic most affected by these floods.

+Demographics

+Transport

+Jeseník nad Odrou is located on the railway line Ostrava–Hranice.